OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 1. Ensure that the "code.page" property of the runtime object is set to the URL of the page that should open in the task pane, such as "https://localhost:3000/taskpane.html".
 1. Ensure that the "actions.view" of the runtime object has a name that describes the content of the page that you set in the preceding step, such as "homepage" or "dashboard".
 1. Ensure that the "actions.id" of the runtime object has a descriptive name such as "ShowTaskPane" that indicates what happens when the user selects the add-in command button or menu item.
 1. Set the other properties and subproperties of the runtime object as shown in the following completed example of a runtime object.
-The "type" and "lifetime" properties are required and they always have the values shown in Outlook add-ins, which is the only host that currently supports the unified manifest.
+The "type" and "lifetime" properties are required and in Outlook Add-ins (which is the only host that currently supports the unified manifest) they always have the values shown in this example.

     ```json
     "runtimes": [